sictweb/bti425-2020/notes/security-add-to-app.md

 ![Token view](../media/sec-app-token-view-v1.png)

 The three `token-view.component.*` files (ts, html, css) can be copied into your project's `src/app` folder.
 This component works as-is, without any edits required.
+However, you must integrate it:

-> Then, edit the app module, to `import` the component, and add it to the `declarations` array.
+* Edit the app module, to `import` the component, and add it to the `declarations` array.

-> Also, add a route now, and then edit the nav component so that we can easily use the token view component via the menu.
+* Add a route now, and then edit the nav component so that we can easily use the token view component via the menu.

-> Note that this component will not view correctly, but it will after we complete an integration task, below.
+Note that this component will not view correctly yet, but it will after we complete an integration task, done below.

 The *login* component enables the user to login (authenticate).
-Here's what the user interface looks like (when loaded):
+Here's what the user interface will look like (when configured and loaded):

 ![Login](../media/sec-app-login-v1.png)

 The three `login.component.*` files can be copied too.
 This component's class has a partially-implemented `login()` method, which you will edit later.

-> Then, edit the app module, to `import` the component, and add it to the `declarations` array.
-> Also, add a route now, and then edit the nav component so that we can easily use the login component via the menu.
+> As done above, edit the app module, and then edit the nav component menu.

-> Note that this component will not view correctly, but it will after we complete an integration task, below.
+Note that this component will not view correctly yet (as above)...

 <br>

 ### Add services for authentication tasks

 There are *three* new services.
-In the "angularappsecuritycode.zip" file, you will find source code for all three.
+In the repo, you will find source code for all three.
 One needs to be edited by you, and the other two are code-complete.

 Copy these code modules into your `src/app` folder:
 * `auth.service.ts`